 The Central Register holds the treatment details of all individuals born from donor conception treatments in Victoria.
-Donors, donor-conceived people, parents, and descendants of donor-conceived people may apply for both identifying and non-identifying information,).
-An application fee of $84.60 applies per information category.
+Donors, donor-conceived people, parents, and descendants of donor-conceived people may apply for both identifying and non-identifying information).
+An application fee applies.

 Who can apply